Twicefred/Writing/Stories from TK City (Markdown)/Detective Porn Pastiche.md

 "And that's when I saw it," Maximilian said, turning to avoid the gore in front of him.

-The polished mahogany table was covered in congealed blood.
-It had cracked in the middle where a massive chandelier had crashed into it from above.
+The green Persian rug was soaked with congealed blood.
+In the very middle, a great chandelier fallen from above.
 The delicate crystals and shining metal barely covered the dead racoon beneath it.
 It was safe to assume that this wasn't a natural death.

 "I understand the deceased had been in your employ for quite some time?"

 "Indeed he had," Maximilian said, frowning.
 "I'm sorry, detective, but can we perhaps continue our conversation elsewhere?"

 Robert nodded his agreement and Maximilian led them out of the dining room into the adjacent library.
-Robert's shoes creaked against the hardwood floor, but despite his considerable size, Maximilian's naked paws were completely silent.
+Robert's shoes creaked against the floor, but despite his considerable size, Maximilian's naked paws were completely silent.

 "I hired Levi five years ago," Maximilian said, motioning for Robert to sit down in a green velvet sofa.
 "His father had worked for me earlier, so he was a perfect candidate for the job.
 Estates like these are a rare sight these days, and we have to be clever to survive.
 Levi does-" Maximilian stopped himself, the sofa creaking as he sank into the cushions.
 "Levi *did* a lot to modernise and save this house from ruin.
 I wouldn't be sitting here today if it weren't for him."